rust-lang/rust/doc/tutorial.md

 });
 ~~~~

-You can see how that gets noisy.
-As a syntactic convenience, if the
-call is preceded by the keyword `for`, the block will implicitly
-return `true`, and `break` and `cont` can be used, much like in a
-`while` loop, to explicitly return `false` or `true`.
+With `for`, functions like `each` can be treated more
+like builtin looping structures.
+When calling `each`
+in a `for` loop, instead of returning `false` to break
+out of the loop, you just write `break`.
+To continue
+to the next iteration, write `cont`.

 ~~~~
 # import each = vec::each;